OmarAI2003/Ersilia-utilities/Testing.md

 1) `ersilia example <model_identifier>` (requires a served model)

-generates sample input examples for your model
+Generates sample input examples for your model
 - ```bash
    ersilia example eos4e40 --n_samples 5 --simple -f eos4e40_5_simple_examples.json
     ```

-`example` Will generate to us 5 samples of to test the model those samples by default are printed to the terminal and i can also save them to a file via the flag `-f`.
-Leaving the file extension unspecified in the -f flag saves the result as a txt file by default.
-Accepted formats are .csv, .tsv and .json but, I set it to JSON.
+`example` Will generate 5 samples to test the model.
+By default, they are printed to the terminal, but I can also save them to a file via the flag `-f`.
+Leaving the file extension unspecified in the `-f` flag saves the result as a txt file by default.
+Accepted formats are .csv, .tsv, and .json, but I set it to JSON.

 I then used the samples generated by the `example` command to test the model by running `$ ersilia run --input eos4e40_5_simple_examples.json`

-but I got this error:
+but I got this **error**:

 ```bash
 Traceback (most recent call last):